nakk0/tiktaktoe-react.js/README.md

+little project to learn how to use React.js with their own tutorial. won't run if you try to compile it and run with `npm install` and `npm start`, not really sure why... used [this link](https://codesandbox.io/s/modest-hodgkin-t7gti6?file=/App.js) to program and test it, as it was what the tutorial made you use, and then used File > Export to zip to save a version and upload it to github. the rest of the README under this line is the default README that was created with the original project.
+***
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>